Feeling Peachy Keeney in Wethersfield

 Wethersfield has a rich farming tradition that lasts until today.
 The world famous Comstock Seed Company began here – and continues to this day since 1838 as Comstock, Ferre & Co.
 It opened for business in 1820, and is said to be the oldest continuously-operating plant and garden company in the country.
 What a storied tradition this company has and what a homey New Englandy barn they still maintain:

 That picture was taken right down Main Street and it’s nice to see Wethersfield keeping tradition alive.
-Well… Until this month, that is.
+Well… Until this month (July 2007), that is.
 Sigh.
-(If the Courant archives that article, basically the town has agreed to sell off some adjoining buildings for unnecessary development.)
+(The town has agreed to sell off some adjoining buildings for development.)

 One particular farming topic in town that everyone there knows about is that of the red onions.
 I never noticed, there are red onions everywhere you look in town.
 It’s on the welcome signs, it’s part of the Historical Society logo… elementary kids have to eat them plain and whole as part of gym class… But why?